How to Write a Cover Letter That Gets You Hired (Examples & Tips)

 Use these samples as inspiration to craft a personalized, professional letter that stands out to hiring managers in your industry.

-Samples for unique situations
+Samples for Unique Situations

 Use your cover letter to clarify any gaps or transitions in your employment history.
-Explain how these experiences have contributed to your qualifications and make you a strong candidate for the position.- Dr. Jasmine Escalera, Career Expert
+Explain how these experiences have contributed to your qualifications and make you a strong candidate for the position.

 • Follow application instructions carefully.
 Always adhere to the job posting’s submission guidelines, whether attaching a PDF, pasting in the email body, or completing additional materials.
 Missing details can result in your application being overlooked.

 • Tailor your cover letter to the job.
 Avoid generic cover letters.
-Customize your content to highlight your enthusiasm for the specific role and company, and incorporate keywords from the job description to demonstrate alignment with their needs.
+Customize your content to highlight your enthusiasm for the specific role and company, and incorporate relevant keywords from the job description to demonstrate alignment with their needs.

 • Avoid oversharing personal information.
 While explaining career changes or gaps is important, avoid sharing unnecessary personal details, such as political views, salary expectations, or unrelated hobbies.